ajimoti/roles-and-permissions-documentation/docs/basic-usage/many-to-many-relationship.md

 // Get user roles at the merchant
 $user->of($merchant)->roles(); // returns a collection of the user roles
 ```
-The method returns a `Tarzancodes\RolesAndPermissions\Collections\RoleCollection` instance containing every role that has been assigned to the model.
+The method returns a `Ajimoti\RolesAndPermissions\Collections\RoleCollection` instance containing every role that has been assigned to the model.

 Similar to laravel's collection instances, you can loop through the role collection to access individual roles.